 Kittens have specific dietary needs to support their rapid growth and development.
 Look for a complete and balanced diet with high quality protein from animal ingredients which play a key role in the following:

-ACANA® First Feast checks all the boxes to support the growth and development of kittens and is the best kitten food to start your kitten off on the right paw.
+ACANA™ First Feast checks all the boxes to support the growth and development of kittens and is a great kitten food to start your kitten off on the right paw.

 Adult Cats